RuneLtd/hugr/README.md

 **Sessions** — pick a workflow, describe a task, and run it.
 Watch live activity as workers hand off to each other.
 Respond to clarification questions in real time.
 Stop sessions mid-run.

-**Workers** — browse the built-in library and preset workers, or create your own with a custom name, description, system prompt, and tool selection.
+**Workers** — browse the built-in library and preset workers, or create your own with a custom name, description, system prompt, tool selection, and skill files from anywhere on your filesystem.

+**Triggers** — automate workflows with four trigger types: cron schedules, webhooks, HTTP polling, and file system watchers.
+Create triggers from 20+ built-in templates across content, research, monitoring, devops, data, and communication categories.
+Enable or disable triggers individually.

 **Settings** — configure API keys for all supported providers (OpenAI, Anthropic, Gemini, Mistral, xAI, Groq, AWS Bedrock), manage your data storage path, check runtime status, and set your theme.